vpalombo/PANEV/README.md

 #   Prerequisite check passed!
 #
 #   PANEV is running ...
 #    Please wait...
-It could be a while depending on the number of pathways and levels required!
+It could take a while depending on the number of pathways and levels required!
 #
 #   PANEV analysis completed and relative '.txt' files exported!
 #
 #   Preparing PANEV diagram visualization!
 #    Please wait...
-It could be a while depending on the number of pathways and levels required!
+It could take a while depending on the number of pathways and levels required!
 #
 #   Well done!
 Diagram visualization was created and exported.
 ```

-Overall PANEV results obtained from validation dataset are in line with the reference study outcomes (Qiu et al., 2014), confirming the effectiveness of our visualization approach.
+Overall PANEV results obtained from the validation dataset are in line with the reference study outcomes (Qiu et al., 2014), confirming the effectiveness of our visualization approach.

 In particular, 4 out of 7 genes validated both the replication and differential expression studies (Qui et al. 2014) were highlighted by PANEV: *PTPN11*, *BCAR1*, *MYL2* and *FYN*.
 The other three genes (*RASIP1*, *STRN4* and *HLA-J*) were not detected by PANEV, since, although present in KEGG databases, they were not assigned yet to any pathway.